Q. Are there any rules about what comes with a property if it is fully furnished, part-furnished or unfurnished?

 Q. What about the tenancy deposit?

-A. It is quite a common requirement for a deposit of an amount equivalent to between four to six weeks rent to be required to be held during the tenancy against the satisfactory performance by the tenant of all the various obligations under the tenancy agreement; but mainly, those relating to the cleanliness and condition of the property.
-Under legislation which came into effect on 6 April 2007, any landlord or agent who takes a deposit from a tenant(s) for an Assured Shorthold Tenancy must safeguard it in an approved tenancy deposit scheme.
+A. It is quite a common requirement for a tenancy deposit to be required to be held during the tenancy against the satisfactory performance by the tenant of all the various obligations under the tenancy agreement; but mainly those relating to the cleanliness and condition of the property.
+Under the Tenant Fees Act 2019, the tenancy deposit is capped at five weeks’ rent where the annual rent is under £50,000 and six weeks’ rent where the annual rent is £50,000 or higher.
+The tenancy deposit is to cover any damages and defaults by the tenant as detailed in the tenancy agreement during the tenancy.
+Legislation which came into effect on 6 April 2007 requires any landlord or agent who takes a tenancy deposit from a tenant(s) for an Assured Shorthold Tenancy must safeguard it in a government-approved tenancy deposit scheme.
 Roffeys Residential Lettings is signed up to the Tenancy Deposit Scheme run by an independent organisation called The Dispute Service (TDS).
-This means that at the end of the tenancy, in the event of an unresolved dispute or stalemate over the allocation of the deposit, it can be referred to the scheme for a prompt, independent, third party adjudication, thus providing a resolution which is fair to both landlord and tenant.
+This means that at the end of the tenancy, in the event of an unresolved dispute or stalemate over the allocation of the tenancy deposit, it can be referred to the scheme for a prompt, independent, third party adjudication, thus providing a resolution which is fair to both landlord and tenant.

 Q. What is a ‘break-clause’?